mirrorctl/mirrorctlDocs/content/docs/reference/command/snapshot/publish.md

 weight: 8
 ---

-## The `snapshot publish` command

-Publish a snapshot to production.
+The `mirrorctl snapshot publish` command publishes a specific snapshot to the production environment.

+This updates the production symbolic link to point to the specified snapshot.

 ```bash
 mirrorctl snapshot publish <mirror-id> <snapshot-name> [flags]
 ```

-The `snapshot publish` command publishes a specific snapshot to the production environment by updating the symbolic link defined in your snapshot configuration.

 ## Usage